TimeWarriors/IFTTT_RestApi/README.md

 ## Installation

 1. Run the command: npm install
-2. Create a file in the root named "usersettings.json"
+2. Create a file in the root named "usersettings.json".
+(It can be something else but then you have to change the fileName varible in server.js")
 3. In this file you want to write in the users you wish to have registerd for the presence system.
-It should be built up like the following example:
+It should be built up like the following JSON example:
 ```
 [
   {